 This course is open to all teachers and there are no prerequisites.
 Equivalent to a 3-hour college credit course, we estimate that it will take students approximately 8 to 12 hours per week to complete the assignments and examinations.
 The course is aligned with the national standards for economics and personal finance.
 Put simply, this course is for teachers who want to learn a lot about economics and practical personal finance quickly.

-The fall course will begin on September 12th and conclude December 5th, 2016; and the spring course will run January 23rd through May 8th, 2017.
+The course is offered on demand.
 Participants will be able to complete everything online.
-On successful completion, participants will receive a letter of completion from the Florida State Stavros Center, documenting performance and detailing concepts and topics covered.
+On successful completion, participants will receive a letter of completion from the Economic Education Center at Lindenwood University, documenting performance and detailing concepts and topics covered.

 On completion of an “Common Sense Economics for Educators’ Course” at Florida State University, you will have: